-- a) "On top of life" means to deal with life successfully and enthusiastically.
-It means to be fully happy and contented. - b) Young man have no sympathy for the dull and boring people. - c) The young people should try to make life easy and comfortable for the older people, including their parents and teachers. - d) We could save a lot of argument and anger if we understand ourselves.
-We cannot speak the truth by saying what we think is the truth. - e) We should speak clearly and loudly so that the hearer understood us.
+- 1. "On top of life" means to deal with life successfully and enthusiastically.
+It means to be fully happy and contented. - 2.
+Young man has no sympathy for the dull and boring people. - 3.
+The young people should try to make life easy and comfortable for the older people, including their parents and teachers. - 4.
+We could save a lot of argument and anger if we understand ourselves.
+We cannot speak the truth by saying what we think is the truth. - 5.
+We should speak clearly and loudly so that the hearer understands us.
 It is our responsibility to make ourselves understood.